ju5tu5/svelte-static-deploy/README.md

 export default config
 ```

-I saw a `404.html` file mentioned in one of the config files so i added one in the `/src` folder.
+I saw a `404.html` file mentioned in one of the config files so i added an error page (`+error.svelte`) in the `/src/routes` folder.
 It contains the sentence: `It didn’t work.. boohoo`, nothing more.
 I can always add HTML later if i want to make a stunning 404 :)

 So much for setup, let’s test our setup, first locally:
 ```bash